arkhipenko/Arduino-Log/README.md

 * %D,%F display as double value
 ```

- Newlines can be added using the CR keyword or by using the ...ln version of each of the log functions.
+ Newlines can be added using the CR keyword.

 ### Storing messages in Flash memory